Update: ‘Price’ section updated.

-The Audi Q5 e-tron is not the successor to the Audi e-tron but a longer, more spacious version of the Q4 e-tron that debuted in April 2021, similar to the VW ID.6.
-An Audi Q6 e-tron is arriving in 2022, and that’s the model which will eventually replace the Audi e-tron.
+The Audi Q5 e-tron is not the successor to the Audi e-tron but a longer, more spacious version of the Q4 e-tron that debuted in April 2021.
+Like the VW ID.6 that it is based on, this electric SUV is reserved for the Chinese market.

-The Audi Q5 e-tron looks like a big brother of the Q4 e-tron from every angle.
-Both its shape and design are very similar to those of the global compact electric SUV.
-The nearly identical design is a clear indication that the Q5 e-tron is a China-only model, as Audi wouldn’t design two global models closely.
+From every angle, the Audi Q5 e-tron looks like a big brother of the Q4 e-tron.
+Its shape and design are very similar to those of the global compact electric SUV.
+This is another indication that the Q5 e-tron is a China-only model, as Audi wouldn’t design two global models very closely.

 At the front, the designers have used split headlamps.
-It looks like the flat upper half comprises the DRLs that can double as dynamic turn signals and the lower half vertically stacked main driving lights, both low beam and high beam.
-Audi will likely offer the Matrix LED option for the high beam.
+The flat upper half comprises the DRLs that can double as dynamic turn signals, and the lower half vertically stacked main driving lights, both low and high beams.
+Audi will offer the Matrix LED lights for the high beam.

-The Q5 e-tron has a closed panel, a structured surface with horizontal inserts, instead of a traditional grille.
+Instead of a traditional grille, the Q5 e-tron has a closed panel, a structured surface with horizontal inserts.
 A chrome border surrounds this faux Singleframe, along with a black mask outside it.
 A powerfully contoured, curved blade extending under it runs sharply up at the ends.
 Vertical air inlets extend from below the headlamps, giving a sporty styling to the front-end.

 At the rear, the Q5 e-tron has a confident and striking design.
 In addition to the familiar crossover-style hunched tailgate, the new model makes a fashion statement with a wide V-shaped license plate area, sleek tail lamps with a thin light band connecting them, and an e-tron logo embossed in the skid plate.

-Spy pictures have shown that the Audi Q5 e-tron apes the Q4 e-tron on the inside.
-From the new-generation Audi steering wheel with flattened top and bottom sections to the fancy dashboard with sharp lines and angular AC vents on the sides of the steering wheel, the hexagonal binnacle for the operating display, the wide driver-side-tilted touchscreen, the floating operating panel below the climate control operating unit, the e-tron badge on the driver-side dashboard, and the triangular door handle section, the Q5 e-tron borrows almost every part from the Q4.
+The Audi Q5 e-tron apes the Q4 e-tron on the inside.
+From the new-generation Audi steering wheel with flattened top and bottom sections to the fancy dashboard with sharp lines and angular AC vents on the sides of the steering wheel, the hexagonal binnacle for the operating display, the wide driver-side-tilted touchscreen, the floating operating panel below the climate control operating unit, the e-tron badge on the driver-side dashboard, and the triangular door handle section, it borrows almost every part from the Q4 series.